VlcekGroup/G12KBA/README.md

 # Required packages:
-MKL Lapack is currently used for matrix operations however cblas can easily be subsituted The code is optimized for parallel execution using openMP
+MKL Lapack is used for matrix operations however cblas can easily be subsituted

+Optimized with openMP for parallel execution
 # Compilation and Execution:

 Source mkl libraries e.g "source /opt/intel/parallel_studio_xe_2019/psxevars.sh"